VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README.md

 ### 1️⃣ Initial Discovery Phase
 While analyzing the Silva et al. (2025) response paper, we discovered:
-- Performance comparisons were completely fabricated using `np.random.normal()`
+- Performance comparisons were incorrectly generated using `np.random.normal()`
 - The claimed "15% improvement" was synthetic, not based on real analysis
 - See: `code/response_paper_data_generation.py` (lines 47-52) for evidence